 We consistently hear from our clients and prospects that PPC landing pages are a struggle.
 There’s so much at stake on the landing page – that’s where your visitor either converts or doesn’t.
 But you don’t get much help from Google when it comes to landing page optimization.
-A poor landing page experience affects your Quality Scores as well as your ROI, but it’s tricky to actually figure out what the problem with your page is in AdWords alone.
+A poor landing page experience affects your Quality Scores as well as your ROI, but it’s tricky to actually figure out what the problem with your page is in Google Ads (formerly known as AdWords) alone.

 Before we get started, here’s a little bit more about me: I’m the director of product management at WordStream.
 While I’ve only been with WordStream for 6 months, I’ve been in a product role for more than 7 years and spent about half of that time working in the PPC space.
 I’ve been overseeing the evolution of WordStream’s Landing Pages and Leads tool, and saw an opportunity to build a free tool to help highlight some of the landing page best practices we’re working to make easy for small businesses.
 I’ve been working with engineering for the past 2 months to arrive at the first version of our new Landing Page Grader, and as we collect feedback from our user community, we’ll continue to evolve the tool to help businesses derive deep insights about their PPC and landing pages.